July Newsletter 2020

 Vegetables and Herbs: We are in that midsummer lull when few vegetables grow.
 The best vegetables for the heat are okra, eggplant, hot peppers, lima beans, Southern peas, watermelon and sweet potatoes, but for the most part they should already be growing.
 Malabar spinach can still be planted, and this is the last month to plant Southern peas and okra.
 Except for some of the cherry types, tomatoes are giving up by now.
 You can start seeds, though, for a second round of tomatoes, cucumbers and peppers.
 Also start your seeds for pumpkin time!
 See our handout Planting Guide for North Florida Vegetables, for vegetable growing information.
 CLICK HERE!

 Many herbs don’t grow well after late spring, but these can stand up to the summer heat: African blue basil, basil, bay laurel, chives, Cuban oregano, cilantro, lavender, lemon balm, lemon grass, lemon verbena, Mexican tarragon, mint, oregano/marjoram, purslane, roselle, rosemary, and stevia.
 Herbs needing a cooler setting can be moved to a shadier area if they are potted.
 Low-growing herbs may be more susceptible to the fungal problems associated with humidity.
 It may help to thin the base of Rosemary.
 For mints that grow large and choke themselves out in a container, smaller portions of the root and stem can be transplanted to another pot.
 See our handout Planting Guide for North Florida Culinary Herbs for additional growing information.
-Also see Herbs for North Florida, for some specific variety and usage information for many of the herbs we carry.
+Also see Herbs for North Florida, for some specific variety and usage information.
 CLICK HERE!

 Plants that can also be grown indoors: “Houseplants” don’t have to be kept inside your house!
 Growing conditions for much of the year here support these transitional plants outdoors where more favorable conditions of fresh, humid air and brighter light may help them fight off potential pests and disease.
 Outdoor beneficial insects may also contribute to their well-being.
 If you put them outdoors, introduce them gradually to the increased light, avoiding direct sunlight for most.
-We currently have a great selection including African violets, air plants, anthuriums, bromeliads, calathea, dieffenbachia, dracaena, ferns, ficus, hoya, Norfolk Island pine, orchids, palms, philodendrons, polka dot plants, pothos, snake plants, spathe plants, spider plants, succulents, venus flytraps, zz plants and more.
+Indoor plants include African violets, air plants, anthuriums, bromeliads, calathea, dieffenbachia, dracaena, ferns, ficus, hoya, Norfolk Island pine, orchids, palms, philodendrons, polka dot plants, pothos, snake plants, spathe plants, spider plants, succulents, venus flytraps, zz plants and more.

 Carolina Sapphire Cypress